 Raising capital by Bookbuild allows the issuer to achieve the best price at which to issue shares to shareholders and/or investors, as the book closes at a bid price where the weight of investor demand equals or exceeds the quantum of capital sought, thereby being a price which the shareholders and/or investors see as the highest value of the shares on offer at that point in time.
 However, related parties of the issuer could possibly influence the price at which shares may be issued during the bidding process, more so when they hold a material interest in the issuer.
-For that reason, the JSE proposes that related parties may only participate in a Bookbuild capital raising process by putting in a bid in at a maximum price which they are prepared to take-up shares.
-In the event that the book closes at a higher price the relevant related party will be "out of the book" and not be allocated shares.
-This will result in related parties being permitted to take up shares under a general issue shares for cash authority through a Bookbuild process, but only on the basis that any related parties taking up shares are afforded the ability to put in a maximum price.
-In such a manner, the influence that a related party could exercise on the issue price through the bidding process are minimised.
+For that reason, the JSE proposes that related parties may only participate in a Bookbuild capital raising process by putting in a bid in (i) at a maximum price which they are prepared to take-up shares or (ii) at book close price.
+In the event of electing to place a bid at a maximum price and the book closes at a higher price the relevant related party will be "out of the book" and not be allocated shares.
+In the event of electing to place a bid at the book close price, the related party will only be a price taker however ensuring participation in the bookbuild.
+This will result in related parties being permitted to take up shares under a general issue of shares for cash authority through a

+Bookbuild process, but only on the basis that any related parties taking up shares are afforded the ability to put in a bid at a maximum price or book close price.
+In such a manner, the influence that a related party could exercise on the issue price through the bidding process are minimised or eliminated.